suhaimiannuar/FlutterFormJSON/README.md

 A flutter application that will construct its UI based on the given JSON file.

-In this application, the file is obtained from HTTP request.\n Please change the URL accordingly in the function "fetchData"
+In this application, the file is obtained from HTTP request.\n Please change the URL accordingly in the function "fetchData" in initState()

 Referring to pubspec.yaml, you might need to install the libraries as per listed there.